Holo-Host/holo-host/rust/hpos-hal/README.md

 * `mkfs.vfat` -- used to create a VFAT filesystem to test against.
 * `mkfs.ext4` -- used to create an EXT4 filesystem to test against.
 * `sh` and `dd` -- used along with mkfs.* to create small test filesystems.
+* `systemd-machine-id-setup` -- used to verify the implementation against systemd's.